-PLA is a three-credit course that students are required to take in the second semester of their first-year of law school if they end up on probation after their first semester.
-This course is designed to address and remedy the academic and non-academic reasons for each student's performance during the first semester through large-group and one-on-one sessions.
-PLA is designed to help students get off probation.
+PLA is a first-year, second-semester three-credit course available to full-time first-year students who end up on academic probation after their first semester.
+This course is designed to address and remedy the academic and non-academic reasons for each student's performance during the first semester of law school.
+In lieu of PLA, part-time students on academic probation are offered co-curricular programming called Structured Tutoring, which follows a curriculum that is comparable to PLA.
+PLA and Structured Tutoring are only available to students on academic probation.